shrivastavshubham/Moloco/data_parse/readme.md

 user_id and product_id are both strings of length at most 10. quantity is a positive integer between 1 and 100.
 Each line is a valid JSON message and always contains three elements (user_id, product_id, and quantity).

-1.Run file rank_product.py to get the required o/p of the two ranking problems

-2.Dabatabse is extracted in a separate function defined in database class in database.py file in order to  maintain single responsility of the code

-3.Json parsing into dictionary is handled separately, in the file json_load.py